 First-quarter revenue at the music division climbed 9.1 percent to 961 million euros ($1.2 billion), accounting for 13 percent of Vivendi’s 7.1 billion-euro total.
 Earnings before interest, taxes and amortization rose 48 percent to 68 million euros, or 4 percent of the group’s 1.62 billion euros.

 Activision sales declined 16 percent to 894 million euros in the period, while Ebita fell 21 percent to 395 million euros.

-Should no buyer emerge for the 61 percent holding (AVTI) in the Santa Monica, California-based video-game publisher, Vivendi plans to sell some shares in the market, said the person with knowledge of the matter, who sought anonymity because the plans are private.
+Should no buyer emerge for the 61 percent holding (AVTI:US) in the Santa Monica, California-based video-game publisher, Vivendi plans to sell some shares in the market, said the person with knowledge of the matter, who sought anonymity because the plans are private.

 A Vivendi spokesman didn’t respond to an e-mailed request for comment outside of business hours in France.
 Cassandra Bujarski, an outside spokeswoman for Activision, had no comment.